 Both managers will be desperate to get their hands on the trophy but for different reason.
 For Arsène Wenger the final presents the chance for some brief respite from Gunners supporters while Pep Guardiola is bidding for his first medal as City boss.

 Since its inception in 1961, the League Cup has known many guises.
 Thanks to its myriad different sponsors over the years, the moniker by which you most identify with the three-handled trophy probably gives a good indication of the era in which you began watching football.

 Some will remember it as the Rumbelows or Coca-Cola Cup, while the younger among us might associate it more with its recent Capital One and Carabao sponsorship deals.

-Others, meanwhile, feel top clubs don’t take the EFL Cup seriously enough, devaluing the competition by fielding weakened sides in the early rounds.
+Others, meanwhile, feel top clubs don’t take the League Cup seriously enough, devaluing the competition by fielding weakened sides in the early rounds.

-In all, 23 different teams have raised the EFL Cup.
+In all, 23 different teams have raised the League Cup.
 Can you name them?